cpalencica/SmartPill/README.md

 Date: 2024-09-20

 ### Summary
-The quest was about creating a ingestible smart pill that would display over UART a set of relevant data.
+This project was about creating a ingestible smart pill that would display over UART a set of relevant data.
 This data would include data about the current temperature, battery of the pill, time duration, light readings, and orientation.
 The purpose would be that we would be able to monitor the values under 3 conditions: 1. when the pill has not been swallowed, 2. when the pill has been swallowed, and 3. when the pill has left the body.
 These 3 conditions would be displayed via 3 LEDs, green meaning that the pill was ready to be swallowed, blue meaning that the pill has been swallowed and is inside the body, and red meaning that the pill has left the body.
 Additional, in the need for a reset, we would have a button that would reset the state that the LEDs were in and also resetting the time elapsed in the program.

 In order to get the quest to work we had several implementations: